leventkantaroglu/horizontal_picker/README.md

 # Horizontal Picker

-You can select your value on Horizantal Picker while scrolling on items.
+You can select your value on Horizontal Picker while scrolling on items.